saahil1801/Fine-tuning-DistilBERT-for-Sentiment-Analysis/README.md

-# Fine-tuning DistilBERT for Sentiment Analysis - GitHub README
+# Fine-tuning DistilBERT for Sentiment Analysis

 ## Overview
 This repository demonstrates the process of fine-tuning the DistilBERT model for sentiment analysis using the Hugging Face ecosystem.
 DistilBERT is a smaller, faster, cheaper, and lighter version of BERT, designed for resource-constrained environments.